-8 ORDER OF BUSINESS FOR ORDINARY COUNCIL MEETINGS
+7 ORDER OF BUSINESS FOR ORDINARY COUNCIL MEETINGS

-- 8.1 The general order of business for an ordinary meeting of the council shall be:
+- 7.1 The general order of business for an ordinary meeting of the council shall be:

-- 1. Opening meeting
+- 01 Opening meeting

-- 2. Acknowledgement of country
+- 02 Acknowledgement of country

-- 3. Recording of Meeting Statement
+- 03 Recording of Meeting Statement

-- 4. Apologies and applications for a leave of absence by members
+- O4 Apologies and applications for a leave of absence or attendance by audio-visual link by members

-- 5. Confirmation of minutes of previous meeting(s)
+- 05 Confirmation of minutes

+- 06 Matters arising from previous minutes

-- 6. Disclosures of interests
+- 07 Disclosures of interests

-- 7. Public Forum
+- 08 Public Forum

-- 8. Chairperson's minute
+- 09 Chairperson's minute

-- 9. Councillor Representation
+- 10 Member Representation

-- 10. Notices of motion
+- 11 Notices of Motion

-- 11. Reports of Staff
+- 12 Reports of Staff

-- 12. Questions with notice
+- 13 Questions on Notice

-- 13. Confidential matters
+- 14 Confidential Matters

+- 15 Late Reports

-- 14. Conclusion of the meeting
+- 16 Conclusion of the meeting

-- 8.2 The order of business as fixed under clause 8.1 may be altered for a particular meeting of the council if a motion to that effect is passed at that meeting.
+- 7.2 The order of business as fixed under clause 8.1 may be altered for a particular meeting of the council if a motion to that effect is passed at that meeting.
 Such a motion can be moved without notice.

-- 8.3 Despite clauses 10.20-10.30, only the mover of a motion referred to in clause 8.2 may speak to the motion before it is put.